vibewell25/vibewell/docs/docs/guides/rate-limiting-load-testing.md

 ### View Results in the Application

-You can view load test results in the Vibewell admin dashboard at `/api/load-test-results` or programmatically via:
+You can view load test results in the VibeWell admin dashboard at `/api/load-test-results` or programmatically via:

 ```bash
 curl http://localhost:3000/api/load-test-results